Futagoyama Stable › Wrestlers › Rohga

 One of sumo's few Tuvan wrestlers

-Rohga was born in the Tuva Republic (Тыва / Тувинская Республика), a federal subject of Russia in southern Siberia, bordering Mongolia to the south.
+Rohga's full shikona is 狼雅 外喜義 (Rohga Tokiyoshi), with the official furigana ろうが ときよし.
+His legal name as registered with the Japan Sumo Association is Amartubsin Amarsanaa (アマルトゥブシン・アマルサナー), written in katakana on the JSA profile.
+He was born on March 2, 1999 in the Tuva Republic (Тыва / Тувинская Республика), a federal subject of Russia in southern Siberia, bordering Mongolia to the south.
 The indigenous Tuvan people are a Turkic ethnic group known for their nomadic traditions, including the remarkable art of throat singing (хоомей, khoomei).

 Rohga came to Japan as a teenager to attend Tottori Johoku High School (鳥取城北高校) — the country's most successful sumo program, which has produced numerous top-division wrestlers.
-He became high school champion (高校横綱) before joining Futagoyama Stable as a professional in 2018.
+He became high school champion (高校横綱) before joining Futagoyama Stable as a professional at the November 2018 Kyushu Basho.

 Tuvan sumo wrestlers are rare but not unprecedented — the region's wrestling traditions and physical build tend to translate well to the sumo style.
 Rohga's Tuvan roots have earned him a following among Russian-speaking and international sumo fans.